tendermint/tendermint/UPGRADING.md

 * `fast_sync = "v1"` is no longer supported.
 Please use `v2` instead.

+* All config parameters are now hyphen-case (also known as kebab-case) instead of snake_case.
+Before restarting the node make sure you have updated all the variables in your `config.toml` file.

 ### CLI Changes

 * If you had previously used `tendermint gen_node_key` to generate a new node